Please ensure to read all product information guides before purchasing your choice of product and commencement of installation”

 External decking timbers exposed to the weather will reach Equilibrium Moisture Content (EMC) with their surroundings after a period of 9-18 months, depending upon prevailing weather, size and type of timber used.

 Timber delivered to site should be stored supported on level bearers not less than 150 mm clear of the ground.
 Timber should be left block stacked and banded until required.
 Decking should be covered and stored to protect it from the sun and rain.

 End-Plating and Sealing

 All fixings (nails, bolts, screws, plates, etc.) should be either stainless steel, monel metal, hot dipped galvanised or mechanically plated.
 Consider heavy gauge screws such as bugle screws.

 Pre-drilling for screws or nails may be necessary to avoid splitting.
 Where pre-drilling for screws or nails is required, the pre-drilled hole should be approximately 80% of the shank diameter of the screw or nail.
 The size of fastener required to fix the decking boards may dictate the minimum deck joist thickness.
-Table 6 provides guidance in this regard.

 The design of the joints is a key factor in ensuring the durability of the structure.
 When designing joints in timber decks, the following general guidelines should be considered:

 The performance of the decking and timber substructure can be markedly enhanced by ensuring adequate ventilation.
 Care should be taken to avoid dead air pockets.
 The wider the decking board spacing and the greater the ventilation, the longer the deck will last.
 As a minimum, a final decking board spacing of 6 mm is recommended.
 Not allowing adequate ventilation and air-flow will cause cupping of boards.